prakritinagpure/Google-Gemini-Clone/README.md

 # Google-Gemini-Clone

-I tried to make google gemini clone using HTML, CSS, Javascript and API.
+I tried to make responsive and user interacted google gemini clone using HTML, CSS, Javascript and API.